IGLUE: A Benchmark for Transfer Learning across Modalities, Tasks, and Languages: Acknowledgements

 \textbf{Experimental Setup.} We fine-tune all models using the AdamW optimiser~\citep{loshchilov2018decoupled} relying on the same hyper-parameters as in the controlled setup of~\citet{bugliarello-etal-2021-multimodal}.
 For few-shot experiments, we instead search three learning rates \{1e-5, 5e-5, 1e-4\} and train for 20 epochs for each \textit{dataset-language-shots} triplet.
 Before training, we extract, for each dataset, 36 image regions using a ResNet-101 backbone~\citep{7780459} for mUNITER, xUNITER and UC$^2$; and up to 100 image regions using a ResNeXt-101 backbone~\citep{Xie_2017_CVPR} for M$^3$P---both trained on Visual Genome~\citep{10.1007/s11263-016-0981-7,8578734}.
 We train all models on a single NVIDIA V100 (16GB) GPU card.
 To increase accessibility to the benchmark by practitioners with limited computing resources: \textbf{1}) we set the number of epochs so that training a baseline can be completed in less than 12 hours per dataset (see \cref{sec:exp-details} for details);\footnote{The only exception is M$^3$P, which is twice as big as the others.} \textbf{2}) in addition to reporting performance at every number of shots for few-shot learning, we also define a max-shot evaluation setup to reduce the numbers of runs to one per dataset--language pair.\footnote{Notably, the main bottleneck for current models is the retrieval task as this requires pairing each image with every caption~\citep{Geigle:2022tacl}.
 In xFlickr\&CO, it takes us $\approx$3 hours per language.} For both fine-tuning and few-shot experiments, we evaluate the parameter sets that yield the best validation performance.
+For few-shot learning, models are initialised from the English fine-tuned parameter set and further trained on the data in the target language for the given task.